Wang Fei (footballer, born 1990)

-Wang Fei (王飞 (王飛, Wáng Fēi); born 22 March 1990) is a Chinese footballer who plays as a goalkeeper for Chinese club Dalian Quanjian and the China national team.
+Wang Fei (王飞 (王飛, Wáng Fēi); born 22 March 1990) is a Chinese former footballer who played as a goalkeeper.

 Club career

 After spending years playing for several Chinese clubs, Wang Fei signed for Frauen-Bundesliga side Turbine Potsdam in December 2014.
 She became the first ever Chinese footballer to play in the Frauen-Bundesliga.
 Turbine's veteran manager Bernd Schröder praised the impact made by Wang and compared her to respected German goalkeeper Nadine Angerer; however, Schröder surprisingly selected departing goalkeeper Anna Felicitas Sarholz ahead of Wang for the 2015 DFB-Pokal final which ended in a 3–0 loss against VfL Wolfsburg.

-In September 2015, Wang transferred to Division 1 Féminine champions Olympique Lyon.
+In September 2015, Wang transferred to Division 1 Féminine champions Lyon.
 In January 2016, she terminated her contract with the club; however, the club demanded for her return when Méline Gérard was injured.

 On 17 January 2016, Wang transferred to Chinese Women's Super League side Dalian Quanjian.
 In December 2017 Bayern Munich announced that Wang had agreed an 18-month contract with the Bavarian club, to commence 1 January 2018.